IceHacks/SurvivCheatInjector/README.md

 1. Extract the `ZIP` file into a folder (if on ChromeOS follow [extraction instructions](#extraction)).
 3. Open Chrome*, and enter "chrome://extensions" in the address bar, or get to extensions via settings.
-4. Once you have gotten to extensions, click the button on the top right labeled "Developer Mode" to turn on Dev Mode.
+4. Once you have gotten to extensions, click the button on the top right labeled "developer mode" to turn on Dev Mode.
-5. Now on the top left corner, there is a button labeled "Load Unpacked".
+5. Now on the top left corner, there is a button labeled "load unpacked".
 Click that and select the folder in which you extracted the Cheat files.
-6. You now have the IceHacks Cheat!
+6. You now have the IceHacks cheat!
 (Or you should).
-If you want to enable IceHacks for Incognito, click on "Details", scroll down and select "Allow in Incognito".
+If you want to enable IceHacks for incognito, click on "details", scroll down and select "allow in incognito".

 <sup>\* The cheat supports any chromium browser with extension support (this includes: Opera, Chrome, Edge Chromium, Vivaldi, ...).</sup>